-Double Churches Animal Clinic is a full service animal hospital and welcomes both emergency treatment cases as well as pet patients in need of routine medical, surgical, and dental care.
+Double Churches Animal Clinic is a full service animal clinic and welcomes both emergency treatment cases as well as pet patients in need of routine medical, surgical, and dental care.
 Dr. Shannon Wylie & Dr. Shaun Boone have years of experience treating serious conditions and offering regular pet wellness care.
 Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and calm, so your pet can relax in the waiting room and look forward to meeting our friendly staff and knowledgeable veterinarians.

 We are happy to offer a number of resources that enable you to learn about how to take better care of your pets.
 Please feel free to browse our site, particularly the informational articles.
 The best veterinary care for animals is ongoing nutrition and problem prevention, so becoming knowledgeable about preventative pet care is essential to the ongoing success of your animal’s health.
 If you have any questions, call 706-322-3232 or email us and we'll promptly get back to you.
-Our Columbus veterinary office is very conveniently located -- and you can find directions on our Contact Us page!
+Our Columbus veterinary clinic is very conveniently located -- and you can find directions on our Contact Us page!

 Dr. Shannon Wylie & Dr. Shaun Boone

 Columbus Veterinarians | Double Churches Animal Clinic | 706-322-3232

 Columbus, GA 31904

 Now you can text us!
 Request appointments, prescription refills and more by texting our clinic phone number or just click the orange button below!